Professional Fire Damage Restoration Services

 The smell of smoke can linger long after a fire has been extinguished.
 A professional fire damage restoration company will use specialized equipment, such as ozone generators and thermal foggers, to remove smoke odor from the property.

-Structural Repairs
+Structural Repairs and Reconstruction

 After the property has been cleaned and dried, any structural damage must be repaired.
 This may include replacing damaged walls, floors, or roofing materials.
 A professional fire damage restoration company will work with the property owner to determine the extent of the damage and develop a plan for reconstruction.

-Final Inspection
+Final Inspection and Certification

 After all repairs have been made, a final inspection is conducted to ensure that the property has been fully restored to its pre-fire condition.
 A professional fire damage restoration company will also provide a certificate of completion, which can be used for insurance purposes.